MalDev Myths

 In the blog Bypass Cortexxdr And Sophos Edr Like Real Red Teamer:

-• Patching ETW: ETW not really used here, bad
+• Patching ETW: ETW is not really used here, bad

 • Decrypt with AES: using Windows functions, bad